platformsh/platformsh-docs/docs/src/configuration/app/hooks.md

 as the application hasn't yet been deployed.
 Environment variables that exist only at runtime such as `PLATFORM_BRANCH` and `PLATFORM_DOCUMENT_ROOT` aren't available during this phase.
 See the full list of provided [build time and runtime variables](/development/variables.md#platformsh-provided-variables).

-There are three writeable directories at this time:
+During the `build` hook, there are three writeable directories:

 * `$PLATFORM_APP_DIR`:
-  This is where your code is checked out and is the working directory when the build hook starts.
+  This is where your code is checked out and is the working directory when the `build` hook starts.
   The contents of this directory after the build hook is the application that gets deployed.
-  (This directory is always `/app`, but it's better to use the variable or rely on the working directory than to hard code that.)
-  Most of the time, this is the only directory you use.
 * `$PLATFORM_CACHE_DIR`:
-  This directory persists between builds, but is NOT deployed as part of your application.
+  This directory persists between builds, but isn't deployed as part of your application.
-  It's a good place for temporary build artifacts, such as downloaded `.tar.gz` or `.zip` files, that can be reused between builds.
+  It's a good place for temporary build artifacts that can be reused between builds.
-  Note that it's shared by all builds on all branches, so if using the cache directory make sure your build code accounts for that.
+  It's shared by all builds on all branches.
 * `/tmp`:
   The temp directory is also useful for writing files that aren't needed in the final application, but it's wiped between each build.